Learning in Quantum Common-Interest Games and the Separability Problem: Quantum Common-Interest Games and the BSS problem

-\paragraph{Relation between quantum CIGs and the BSS problem.} In a quantum CIG, Alice and Bob try to jointly maximize their common utility function $u(\rho, \sigma)=\la \rho, \Phi(\sigma) \ra$.
-Analogous to the classical case, there is a strong connection among the NE of the game and the underlying \ref{BSS} optimization problem.
-Recall that the \ref{BSS} problem corresponds to maximizing a linear function over the set of separable states, i.e.,
+In a quantum CIG, Alice and Bob try to jointly maximize their common utility function $u(\rho, \sigma)=\la \rho, \Phi(\sigma) \ra$.
+Analogous to the classical case, there is a strong connection between the Nash equilibria of the game and the underlying \ref{BSS} optimization problem.
+Namely, the Karush-Kuhn Tucker (KKT) points of the \ref{BSS} problem are precisely the Nash equilibria of a corresponding two player quantum CIG.